R10 slip-resistance is ideal for home design safety without compromising on style.

 You might be glad to know that Faus’ Swiss Origin and Swiss Grand make the grade.
 Aquastep waterproof laminates are also slip-resistant.
 This is because they offer a 100% water-resistant core which stops moisture absorption.

-Surfaces are multi-functional
+Slip-Resistant surfaces are multi-functional

 Cost-effective for architecture

-While specialist R11-R13 slip-resistance is used mainly in hospitals for functionality, R10 flooring can be more fashionable and saves on expense.
+While specialist R11-R13 slip-resistance is used mainly in hospitals for functionality, R10 slip-resistant flooring can be more fashionable and saves on expense.
 Investment can then be distributed to other luxury surfaces such as decorative worktops and wall panelling.